You have heard of the body’s lymphatic system, but how well do you know of its function and the role it plays in our

 In light of how important the lymphatic system is in taking care of our body’s various functions, it is pertinent that we make a conscientious effort in keeping our lymphatic system “healthy”.
 Aside from moderation in diet, doing regular exercises and proper hydration are important to promote good lymphatic circulation.

 Other than good lifestyle habits, there are various related therapies available that may help achieve a healthier lymphatic system.
 Lymphatic Drainage Massage is a profoundly effective technique to help increase the body’s natural flow of lymph by increasing lymphatic circulation through the body’s natural filtration systems.
-This increased circulation assists in detoxifying the body and supports our health through a better functioning immune system.
+This increased circulation assists in detoxifying the body and supports our health.

 Electro-Lymphatic Therapy (ELT) is a gentle, light touch non-invasive technique that works in the same way as a lymphatic drainage massage and stimulates the proper flow and drainage of the lymphatic system.
 The main difference is that ELT can stimulate the lymph at a greater depth and will enhance lymph flow with far less therapy time.

 Currently, in spite of the vital roles played by the lymphatic system in both lipid transport and immune surveillance, the pathophysiology of this system has not been studied widely compared to other systems in our body.